 {66}

-everything found there is to be a law.| In vain is it alleged that the New Testament itself does not at all state this claim; that nowhere have the apostles given us their conduct in the direction of the Church, as a model which it was necessary to follow; that not one passage expresses the obligation of Christians to regard the ecclesiastical institutions of the first age as an absolute standard. &#8230; It must not be thought that the idea of the gospel-code is a Christian axiom, which can always be made our starting-point, and which one has never the need of examining.&#8221;
+everything found there is to be a law.¦ In vain is it alleged that the New Testament itself does not at all state this claim; that nowhere have the apostles given us their conduct in the direction of the Church, as a model which it was necessary to follow; that not one passage expresses the obligation of Christians to regard the ecclesiastical institutions of the first age as an absolute standard ... .
+It must not be thought that the idea of the gospel-code is a Christian axiom, which can always be made our starting-point, and which one has never the need of examining."

-And farther on, &#8220;We also, we have long thought that, on the ground of conformity to primitive usages, there is no successful defence of present usages.
+And farther on, "We also, we have long thought that, on the ground of conformity to primitive usages, there is no successful defence of present usages.
 We must boldly place ourselves on that of evangelical liberty and human order.
-We have already said that there is the whole question&#8221; (The &#8220;Reformation,&#8221; of January 28th, 1847).
+We have already said that there is the whole question" (The "Réformation," of January 28th, 1847).

 Yes, in truth, there is the question.
 If we add the denial of the presence and action of the Holy Ghost, there is all the question.